gouroujo/runthroughthenoise/outstatic/content/posts/lessons-in-boat-hitchhiking-through-the-caribbean.md

 ![](/images/img_4765-QzMD.jpeg)

 Here’s another thing about boat hitchhiking: While it can often be more or less free, it isn’t always.
 Our next boat was an American guy who was working to start up his own charter business.
 He offered to take us from St. Martin through the virgin islands and all the way to Puerto Rico - but it wouldn’t be for free.
-At first, he gave us his regular pricing ($400-$500 per night), which was wildly out of our price range.
-So we guess here is lesson number four for boat hitchhiking: Stay honest and open.
-Despite the price problem, we decided to go grab dinner with him anyways because, well, you never know!
-After telling him more about our project, he decided that he loved what we were doing and wanted to help us out.
-He also knew that the likelihood that he would find other clients before he wanted to leave was slim.
-So he offered to take us for the cost that it would have been for us to take the ferries through the virgin islands and to Puerto Rico: $550 each for the entire trip.
-For 8 days of sailing, less stressful and guaranteed passage, we took it.
+At first, he gave us his regular pricing ($400-$

 ![](/images/img_4785-M1NT.jpeg)